hieuchaydi/chatbot-flask-react-/readme.md

 ---

-## Lưu ý
+## Notes

-- Khi deploy, cần cấu hình CORS để frontend gọi được backend (ví dụ dùng `flask-cors` trong Flask).
+- When deploying, make sure to configure CORS so the frontend can call the backend (e.g., use `flask-cors` in Flask).
-- Luôn kích hoạt môi trường ảo khi làm việc với backend để đảm bảo đúng phiên bản thư viện.
+- Always activate the virtual environment when working with the backend to ensure the correct library versions.
-- Có thể cần cấu hình proxy trong React để gọi API backend khi deploy.
+- You may need to configure a proxy in React to call the backend API when deploying.

 ---

-## Hình ảnh demo
+## Demo Image
 ![demo](image.png)